Optimizing code

 You can see an example of using this system here: examples/time/profiling

-3. ARM/Thumb CPU modes
+3. ARM and Thumb CPU modes

 By default BlocksDS asks GCC to compile all code as Thumb code, not ARM.
 The two CPU modes have a few differences: